dataloop/dataloop-support/docs/agent/installation_linux.md

 sudo service dataloop-agent start
 ```

-* Set the agent to run on reboot
+* Set the Dataloop (Outlyer) Agent to run on reboot

 ```
 sudo chkconfig --level 345 dataloop-agent on